-As the plan is scheduled to expire in FY2021, the national and prefectural governments conducted a comprehensive inspection of the implementation status in March 2020, and are currently making efforts to formulate the next promotion plan.
+Since the Plan will expire in FY2021, the national and prefectural governments conducted a comprehensive review of the implementation status in March 2020, and they announced a new promotion plan (draft) in June 2021.
+A new plan will be formulated within this fiscal year and will be implemented from FY2022.